Royal Governor Josiah Martin (1737 – 1786)

 Even though the colonists owned the early victory at Moore’s Creek Bridge, Josiah Martin continued to hold to the belief that North Carolina would eventually become a British colony.
 Later in the American Revolution, Martin joined Lord Cornwallis and his company in Charles Town in 1780.
 Martin continued contact with his Loyalist friends, and he believed this small group was enough to bring the colony back under crown rule.
 Powell writes, “Supported by Martin’s exaggerated claims, he [Cornwallis] became overconfident” in his quest to retake the North Carolina colony (N.C. through Four Centuries, p.
 167).

 Martin continued with General Cornwallis in his journey into North Carolina in 1780 to 1781.
-An overzealous Martin continued to feed Cornwallis about the “loyalty” of the North Carolina.
+An overzealous Martin continued to feed Cornwallis about the “loyalty” of North Carolina.
 After Cornwallis’s arrival in Charlotte in September 1780, Josiah Martin proclaimed that the royal government had been reestablished.
 Yet, only a few days later, Cornwallis referred to Charlotte as the “Hornet’s Nest” of the Revolution.
 Martin was also present during Cornwallis’s defeat at the Battle of Guilford Courthouse.
 The last royal governor of North Carolina refused to understand that his colony had started her journey to independence.

 After the American Revolution, Martin moved back to his homeland of Ireland.
 On April 13, 1786, Martin passed away at his Irish home..